Skip to content

 Revenue target

-A revenue target is the amount of money a salesperson, team, or company wants to make in a certain amount of time.
+A revenue target is the amount of money a salesperson, team, or company wants to make in a certain period of time.

-One of the most basic ways to measure how well sales efforts work is to determine how much money they bring in.
+One of the most basic ways to measure sales effectiveness is to determine how much money the team brings in.

-These goals are usually expressed in terms of money.
-You can set revenue targets for different lengths, like weekly, monthly, quarterly, or yearly.
+So, you can set a sales quota in dollars (or any currency of your choice).
+You can set revenue targets for different lengths of time, such as weekly, monthly, quarterly, or yearly.

 Volume target